wikiwen/coursera/README.md

 4 Download the archive !
 参考：https://www.reddit.com/r/learnmachinelearning/comments/7er5ps/coursera_downloading_all_the_assignments_jupyter/

-## Downloading all materials of the course, like videos,ppts,etc
+## Downloading all materials of the course, like videos, ppts, etc
 ### Install the script: coursera-dl
     pip install coursera-dl
 ### Running the script